prof-rossetti/internet-technologies/exercises/express-app/checkpoints/4-shared-layouts.md

 Restart the server if necessary and revisit all the pages in the browser to see they look the same as before.
 But now our front-end code is much more maintainable.

-Let's make a commit before moving on.
+Let's make another commit with a message like "Shared Layouts" before moving on.

 ## Bootstrap Layout